andrewrdavidson/PSQualityCheck/README.md

 `Invoke-PSQualityCheck -File 'C:\Scripts\Script.ps1' -ScriptAnalyzerRulesPath 'C:\ScriptAnalyzerRulesPath'`

+#### Check the folder C:\Scripts and all subfolders beneath it and run only the "ValidSyntax" test

+`Invoke-PSQualityCheck -Path 'C:\Scripts' -ShowCheckResults -Include "ValidSyntax"`

+#### Check the folder C:\Scripts and all subfolders beneath it and exclude "ValidSyntax" test

+`Invoke-PSQualityCheck -Path 'C:\Scripts' -ShowCheckResults -Exclude "ValidSyntax"`

 #### Check the folder C:\Scripts and all subfolders beneath it and display a summary of the checks performed

 `Invoke-PSQualityCheck -Path 'C:\Scripts' -ShowCheckResults`